Doxense/foundationdb-dotnet-client/README.md

         // and 5 bytes).
 The values are raw slices, which means that your
         // application MUST KNOW that they are strings in order to decode
         // them.
 If you wan't any tool to be able to find out the type of
-        // your values, you can also use FdbTuple.Pack("AAA") to create
+        // your values, you can also use STuple.Pack("AAA") to create
         // the values, at the cost of 2 extra bytes per entry.

         // This is always a good idea to maintain a counter of keys in our array.
         // The cheapest way to do that, is to reuse the subspace key itself, which
         // is 'in' the subspace, but not 'inside': trans.Set(list.Key, Slice.FromFixed32(3));
-        // We could use FdbTuple.Pack<int>(3) here, but have a fixed size counter
+        // We could use STuple.Pack<int>(3) here, but have a fixed size counter
         // makes it easy to use AtomicAdd(...) to increment (or decrement) the value
         // when adding or removing entries in the array.